cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.0.6 =
+Fixed another priceValidUntil structured data markup issue

+= 5.0.5 =
+Fixed a bug when enabling the select default variant only option

 = 5.0.4 =
 Added priceValidUntil and url structured data mark-up to default WooCommerce structured data and added it to the structured data markup feature of this plugin